 Out Adventures’ fearless leader Rob first fell for Ljubljana when he visited Slovenia last May.
 He’d heard rumours about the country’s rising popularity and wanted to visit it himself, checking off all the major attractions from the Dalmatian Coast to Lake Bled and of course Ljubljana.

 Between excursions he’d shoot us lovingly long-winded messages about the pristine river running through the city, the 13th century castle at its heart, the car-free city-centre and the country’s cuisine (“…the *expletive* best I’ve ever had!”).

 After returning to Canada, Rob launched Out Adventures’ Sensational Slovenia tour for August 2017.
-The event was a hit and immediately renewed for this coming July.
+The event was a hit and immediately renewed.